 “What we are complaining is that, a foreign company, was given the license to operate a facility in our country with multiple incentives, including tariff-free importation of feeds and equipment.
 Local producers were not given these same incentives at all,” the local producer said.

-And once the CPFP facility is operational, its production output will bring about a flood of low-priced poultry and meat products in the local market, according to the local producer.
+And once thefacility is operational, its production output will bring about a flood of low-priced poultry and meat products in the local market, according to the local producer.
 This will kill the business of backyard, small and medium-scale hog and poultry producers.
-Even corn farmers, who have all waited for real substantial government support and subsidy, will be affected by the-free feed importation granted to CPFP, not to mention massive loss of .
+Even corn farmers, who have all waited for real substantial government support and subsidy, will be affected by the -free feed importation granted to , not to mention massive loss of .

 “The government is supposed to protect local business from the entry of foreign companies and unfair competition.
-With the (BOI) decision, the government is effectively killing the local industry, aside from causing the loss of food on the table,” the local producer lamented further.to thousands of Filipinos who depend on the local agribusiness sector in order to put
+With the (BOI) decision, the government is effectively killing the local industry, aside from causing the loss ofto thousands of Filipinos who depend on the local agribusiness sector in order to put food on the table,” the local producer lamented further.

 The local producer even invoked the protection guaranteed by Section 1, Article XII of the Philippine Constitution for Filipino businesses, which provides for the State to “protect Filipino enterprises against unfair foreign competition and trade practices.”